-The Trustees are responsible for the preparing the Trustee' Report and Financial Statements in accordance with applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice).
+The Trustees are responsible for preparing the Trustees' Report and Financial Statements in accordance with applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice).

 The Law applicable to Charities in England and Wales requires the Trustees to prepare Financial Statements for each Financial Year which give a true and fair view of the state of affairs of the Charity and of the incoming resources and application of resources of the Charity for that period.